-This algorithm is not exact, but it is $\log(n)$ -approximated.
+This algorithm is not exact, but it is log(n)-approximated.
 The proof is a bit involved.
 It requires an auxiliary weight vector defined on the rows of the matrix.
-At the beginning, this vector is initialised to $\theta_j = 0$ for all $j \in R$ .
-At each iteration t each column t is evaluated with the criterion and the minimum one is chosen and added to the current subset.
-Suppose that row j is covered for the first time by column $i_j$ at iteration $t_j$ .
+At the beginning, this vector is initialised to $\theta_j = 0$ for all $j \in R$.
+At each iteration t each column i is evaluated with the criterion and the minimum one is chosen and added to the current subset.
+Suppose that row j is covered for the first time by column i_j at iteration t_j .
 When a column is added to x, the weights of each row j newly covered is updated as follows: